u-blox/ubxlib/gnss/README.md

 - `cfg`: configuration of a GNSS module.
 - `pos`: reading position from a GNSS module.
 - `info`: read other information from a GNSS module.
+- `msg`: exchange your own messages with a GNSS module.
+- `mga`: multiple-GNSS assistance: AssistNow and other features that improve time to first fix.
 - `util`: utility functions for use with a GNSS module.

 The module types supported by this implementation are listed in [u_gnss_module_type.h](api/u_gnss_module_type.h).